real-itu/REAL_website/content/authors/Henrique Galvan Debarba/_index.md

 highlight_name: false
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am an assistant professor at the department of Digital Design of the IT University of Copenhagen, Denmark.
+Before that, I was a senior researcher at Artanim Foundation, a Swiss research center specialized in motion capture technologies.
+My research interests include virtual and mixed reality, immersive interaction and spatial interfaces, machine learning in HCI and design and computer animation and graphics.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+[//]: # ({{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.)